Neutrino Masses and Leptogenesis in Type I+II Seesaw Models

 \section{Numerical Analysis and Results}

 For the purpose of numerical analysis we parametrize the neutrino mixing matrix as

 where $c_{ij} = \cos{\theta_{ij}}, \; s_{ij} = \sin{\theta_{ij}}$. $\delta$ is the Dirac CP phase and $\alpha, \beta$ are the Majorana phases.
-Since we know only the two mass squared differences for the active neutrinos, we consider a hierarchical pattern of neutrino masses where the heavier mass eigenstates are of the order of the mass squared differences, whereas the the lightest one can be much lighter than the other two.
-We take the best fit central values of the mixing angles and take the Dirac CP phase to be $\pi$ \cite{fogli}.
+Since we know only the two mass squared differences for the active neutrinos, we consider the lightest mass eigenvalue as free parameter allowing it to take two possible values.
+One such value is the maximum allowed by the Planck bound \cite{Planck13} on the sum of absolute neutrino masses $\sum_i |m_i| < 0.23$ eV and other value is $0.001$ eV.
+We take the best fit central values of the mixing angles and take two possible best fit values of the Dirac CP phase: $5\pi/3$ \cite{schwetz12} and $\pi$ \cite{fogli}.